 Alternatives to Suboxone Treatment in Atlanta, TX

-Suboxone is only one of the multiple treatment options for opioid addiction.
-There are alternative medications that have historically been used in Atlanta, TX to treat addiction to opiates, including methadone and Naltrexone.
+Suboxone is only one of a number of treatment options for opioid addiction.
+There are alternative substances that have previously been used in Atlanta, TXto treat addiction to opiates, including methadone and Naltrexone.
 These medications might be available to you but have different regulations.
 For example, methadone can only be administered at a licensed methadone clinic and not by an individual practitioner.
-For individuals who are ready to break free from addiction and who have access to a safe and supportive living environment, these medically assisted treatment options might work for you.
+For individuals who are ready to find recovery and who have a supportive home environment or who live in a sober house, these MAT options could be right for you.

 • Untreated dual diagnosis